laurengarcia/url-metadata/README.md

   // Fetch timeout in milliseconds, default is 10 seconds
   timeout: 10000,

+  // Node.js v6+ only: max size of response in bytes
+  // Set to 0 to disable
+  size: 0,

   // Charset to decode response with (ex: 'auto', 'utf-8', 'EUC-JP')
   // defaults to auto-detect in `Content-Type` header or meta tag
   // if none found, default `auto` option falls back to `utf-8`